Skip to main content

 And so Paul bragged about all of his losses, knowing that they were truly wins.
 He lists his sufferings out as a kind of resume.
 What a crazy kind of resume it is:

-Five times I was whipped with thirty-nine lashes.
+Five times he was whipped with thirty-nine lashes.

-I was always in danger.
-Often, I was imprisoned.
-I rarely slept, ate or drank enough.
-I suffered frostbite in the winter and heat exhaustion in the summer.
-My friends and companions left me when times got tough [2 Cor 11].
+He was always in danger.
+Often, he was imprisoned.
+He rarely slept, ate or drank enough.
+He suffered frostbite in the winter and heat exhaustion in the summer.
+His friends and companions left him when times got tough [2 Cor 11].

 This saying is trustworthy: